Adore2113/MarsHSim/docs/dev_log.md

     ♡ today I'm going over all of my subsystems and systems to see if they're all behaving and fixing any problems before moving on

-    ♡ I do want to have the greenhouse capable of raising the o2 in the habitat b/c with my hexagon/hive idea for the structure, everything is close together, without seperate buildings so it just makes sense to me that it would be a factor
+    ♡ I do want to have the greenhouse capable of raising the o2 in the habitat b/c w. my hexagon/hive idea for the structure, everything is close together, w.out seperate buildings so it just makes sense to me that it would be a factor

 #### Next Session:
     ♡ continue running system checks